Malin Swedberg

-Malin Swedberg (born 15 September 1968) is a Swedish former association football midfielder who won 78 caps for the Sweden women's national football team, scoring ten goals.
+Malin Swedberg (born 15 September 1968) is a Swedish former football midfielder who won 78 caps for the Sweden women's national team, scoring ten goals.
 She represented Sweden at the inaugural FIFA Women's World Cup in 1991; as well as in the Olympic women's football tournament in 1996 and 2000.

 Since retiring Swedberg has gone into television punditry and worked as a commentator on Eurosport and TV4.

 Club career

 As a 19-year-old, Swedberg signed a professional contract with Napoli.
 She only stayed in Italy for three months.

 International career

 Swedberg made her senior Sweden debut in March 1989; a 2–1 win over France.
 In 1991 she helped Sweden to a third-place finish at the inaugural FIFA Women's World Cup.
 Swedberg collected the Diamantbollen award for the best female footballer in the country in 1996.
 At that year's Olympic Football Tournament, she had scored twice in Sweden's 3–1 group stage win over Denmark.